Belbroughton (start and finish)

 Beyond the Dyke is cycling at its best.
 It’s about a good distance in a day, riding at a sensible pace with good company, travelling through quiet and pleasant countryside in the orange glow of an autumn day before winter arrives.

 Soak in the autumnal colours of Worcestershire, Shropshire and Mid-Wales as you cross The Marches and the border with Cymru.
 The ‘free-controls’ are located in three cafe rich and cake laden market-towns with plenty of opportunities to share a coffee with fellow audaxers.

-Dusk is a 18:30 and it is always a great idea to carry lights just in case of delay.
+Dusk will be at 18:30 and it is always a great idea to carry lights just in case of delay.

 Registration and ride finishing times